-(1) The Holder has, subject to termination pursuant to § 6, the right ("Certificate Right"), to request in accordance with these Terms and Conditions ("Terms and Conditions") from the Issuer the Exercise Amount ((3)) per Certificate on the Exercise Date ((2) (b)).
+(1) The Holder has, subject to termination pursuant to § 6, the right ("Certificate Right"), to request in accordance with these Terms and Conditions ("Terms and Conditions") from the Issuer the Exercise Amount ((3)) per Certificate on the Exercise Date ((3)).
+The term and Exercise Date of the Certificates may vary in accordance with (3).

 The Certificates shall be deemed automatically exercised on the Exercise Date without any prior notice being delivered by the relevant Holder.
 Holders are not required to complete an exercise notice.
-However, Holders shall be entitled to waive the automatic exercise by submission of a notice in text form ("Renouncement Notice") to DZ BANK AG Deutsche Zentral-Genossenschaftsbank ("Paying Agent") (email address: eigene_emissionen@dzbank.de, Telefax: +49 89 2134 - 2251) by no later than 10.00 a.m. (local time Frankfurt am Main) on the fifth Banking Day prior to the Exercise Date.
+However, Holders shall be entitled to waive the automatic exercise by submission of a notice in text form ("Renouncement Notice") to DZ BANK AG Deutsche Zentral-Genossenschaftsbank ("Paying Agent") (email address: eigene\emissionen@dzbank.de, Telefax: +49 89 2134 - 2251) by no later than 10.00 a.m. (local time Frankfurt am Main) on the fifth Banking Day prior to the Exercise Date.
 The Renouncement Notice shall be binding and irrevocable.
 It must contain the following information: